On the market for an iPhone? Here's a breakdown of all the currently shipping iPhones from Apple.

-Earlier this week, a couple of websites began sharing Gruber's words in stories angled with Ive's lessening involvement at Apple, backed up by the recent release of "Designed by Apple in California
+Earlier this week, a couple of websites began sharing Gruber's words in stories angled with Ive's lessening involvement at Apple, backed up by the recent release of "Designed by Apple in California," which many look at as the designer's swan song within the company.

 When I first started seeing these “Gruber thinks Jony Ive is on his way out” stories, I was appalled.
 It felt like a punch to the gut, because it wasn’t what I meant to convey, and I realize how influential my word is in such regards.
 But perhaps it was worth it.
 It shook a few well-placed little birdies out of the tree, all of whom emphasized that Jony Ive is as connected to product design as ever.